nanoframework/nanoFramework.WebServer/README.md

 }
 ```

-In this example, the `RoutePostTest` will be called everytime the called url will be `test` or `Test2` or `tEst42` or `TEST`, the url can be with parameters and the method GET.
+In this example, the `RoutePostTest` will be called every time the called url will be `test` or `Test2` or `tEst42` or `TEST`, the url can be with parameters and the method GET.
 Be aware that `Test` won't call the function, neither `test/`.

 The `RouteAnyTest`is called whenever the url is `test/any` whatever the method is.